-Use extreme caution while anchored or in a slip and an auxiliary power generator is operating.
+Use extreme caution when operating an auxiliary power generator while anchored or in a slip.
 Calm wind nights can easily allow fumes to enter the boat.
 Inspect the exhaust systems of propulsion and the auxiliary generators, if equipped, frequently for possible leaks.
 High concentrations of CO in your boat can originate from an adjacent boat through open hatches or windows.
 Failure to properly ventilate the boat while the engines are running can cause CO to accumulate within the cabin.
 Make sure to ventilate the boat and to avoid CO from accumulating in the boat whenever an engine is running.

-Read the book entitled, "Sportfish, Cruisers, Yachts - Owner's Manual" and the owner's manual supplied by the CO detector manufacturer for additional information regarding the hazards and symptoms of CO gas, CO poisoning and operation instructions.
+Read the pamphlet entitled Carbon Monoxide Poisoning: What You Can't See and the owner's manual supplied by the CO detector manufacturer for additional information regarding the hazards and symptoms of CO gas, CO poisoning, and operation instructions.
 If you did not receive these manuals, contact the Pursuit Customer Relations Department.

 Many manufacturers of carbon monoxide detectors offer a testing and recertification program.
-We recommend that you contact the manufacturer of your CO detector and have it tested and recertified periodically.
-Certain electronic equipment have a limited life span, follow the CO detectors manufacturers recommendations on when the detector must be replaced.
+We recommend that you contact the manufacturer of your CO detector and have it tested and re-certified periodically.
+Certain electronic equipment have a limited life span; follow the CO detectors manufacturers recommendations on when the detector must be replaced.